qooxdoo/qooxdoo/docs/communication/transport.md

 client.sendRequest("method-needing-authentication", [1,2,3]);
 ```

-Instead, you can also to create a class that inherits from `qx.io.transport.Xhr`
+Instead, you can also create a class that inherits from `qx.io.transport.Xhr`
 and overrides `qx.io.transport.Xhr#_createTransportImpl`.
 To make
 the client use this transport, provide a `defer` section which registers the
 behavior for your particular class of URIs: